AlMamun09/C-Sharp-Course-Project-NSF/README.md

-# 🏘️ Neighborhood Service Finder
+# 🏘️ Local Scout: Your Neighbourhood Service Finder

-**Neighborhood Service Finder** is a web application designed to connect local users with service providers in their neighborhood.
+**Local Scout** is a web application designed to connect local users with service providers in their neighborhood.
-This platform allows users to **discover, search, and view service providers**, while also giving providers a **comprehensive dashboard** to manage their business and services.
+This platform allows users to discover, search, and view profiles of service providers, while also giving providers a comprehensive dashboard to manage their business and services.

 ---